analia-mok/TutsHub/readme.md

 * Complete Search Functionality
 * Create custom admin edit screens
 * Create a custom image field to select images from the media manager, not from the current system's file explorer.
 Feature has not been introduced into core quite yet
+* Change color picker field to use jQuery's color picker instead of the native system's